Using a MicroSD Card

 An SD card is a flash memory device that uses quantum tunneling effects to store information.
 Sort of like locking a piece of iron a secure glass box, and using a magnet to move it around to store information.
 The smallest version of the SD card available right now is the MicroSD format.

-The Omega2+ comes with a MicroSD card slot, enabling you to greatly expand the storage capacity of the Omega without much added cost.
-The MicroSD card slot on the Omega2+ can be found at the bottom of the board inbetween the pins.
+The Omega2+ module comes with a MicroSD card slot, enabling you to greatly expand the storage capacity of the Omega without much added cost.
+The MicroSD card slot on the Omega2+ can be found at the bottom of the board in between the two rows of pins.

-Note: The Omega2+ supports MicroSD card on firmware builds b143 and higher.
-Always remember to upgrade to the latest firmware when working with SD cards!
+The Omega2+ supports MicroSD card on firmware builds b143 and higher.
+Don’t forget to upgrade your firmware.

 The MicroSD slot is spring loaded, and it will remain in place once it’s locked in. to properly seat it,